IoT Security — Challenges & How To Overcome Them In 2023

 One solution that developers should prioritize is securing integration and software development.
-For anyone implementing IoT systems, hardware security and authentication is crucial protection measures.
+Hardware security and authentication are crucial protection measures for anyone implementing IoT systems.

 Similarly, it’s key for operators to keep systems up to date, reduce malware, audit, defend infrastructure, and protect credentials.
 However, as with any IoT deployment, one must calculate the cost of security vs. any risks before implementation.

 - According to the 2020 Unit 42 IoT Threat Report.